 Have you ever considered the number of plastic phone cases that must end up in the landfill and oceans each year?
-Over one billion new phones are purchased every year, with 2016 marking the billionth sale of the iPhone in less than a decade.
+Over one billion new phones are purchased every year.

 It’s typical for consumers to discard their old cases as they upgrade, meaning there’s at least a billion phone cases tossed in the trash annually.
 Consumer waste with plastic cases and packaging is certainly an issue and one that hardly anyone recognizes.
 While many would prefer eco-friendly options, they probably won’t give your phone the protection it needs, right?

 Wrong.
 Many passionate businesses throughout the world have taken on the project of providing high-quality, alternative phone cases.
 Check out the list below for my favourite eco-friendly phone case alternatives.

 Reveal utilizes recycled fabrics, bamboo, cork, wood, post-consumer recycled plastics, and vegan leather in their designs.
 As they’re dedicated to preserving and supporting nature, they plant a tree for every item sold in their shop.
 Reveal believes that bamboo is a great option due to its sustainable nature as the fastest-growing woody plant in the world.
 Further, cork is a fantastic choice since it’s harvested without any damage to the existing living tree.

 Similar to many eco-friendly companies, Carved offers all-wood phone cases.
 The company’s realized the need for products in this market and offers unique cases in various styles, colours, and designs.
 According to Carved, they always look for responsibly harvested wood for their projects, which takes their desire to produce eco-friendly options a step further.
 For instance, they gather wood from old structures and collect fallen trees from heavy storms.
 The design options from Carved are virtually limitless and they’re absolutely stunning.